WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 ### Configuration

-The configuration is partially based on configuration files and partially based on command line parameters.
+The configuration is partly based on configuration files and partly based on command line parameters.

 The startup parameters are:
 - __logger-stdout__:  Determines whether the Logger should print to standard output.